Gordon's School

 Gordon's School is a secondary school with academy status in West End near Woking, Surrey, England.
 It was founded as the Gordon Boys' Home in 1885.
 It is now one of the 36 state boarding schools in England.
 It converted to an academy on 1 January 2013.
-It was ranked as the second-highest-achieving state boarding school in 2016 by The Daily Telegraph, but controversy arose over the school charging £8,209 a year for day-pupil places.
+But controversy arose over the school charging £10,494 a year for day-pupil places.
 It has been argued that makes the state school selective, along with others which charge similar fees.
 Under the Education Act 1996 it is illegal for state schools to charge for admission or education provided within normal hours.
-In June 2022 Gordon's was judged Boarding School of the Year by the TES (Times Educational Supplement).
+In June 2022, Gordon's was judged Boarding School of the Year by the TES (Times Educational Supplement).

 History

 The school was founded by public subscription in 1885 as the Gordon Boys' Home, as the National Memorial to General Gordon of Khartoum, an officer of the Corps of Royal Engineers, who had been killed in 1885.
 According to the school, the idea came from Queen Victoria, who was its first patron.
-However, in the 1914 due to the first World War, the school was closed for the entirety.
-It was then reopened soon after, in early 1919.The reigning monarch of the United Kingdom has been a patron ever since.
-Its first commandant was Major General Henry Tyndall, CB, ex 2nd Punjab Infantry, and its first home was Fort Wallingford.
+However, in 1914, due to the first World War, the school was closed for the duration.
+It reopened soon after, in early 1919.The reigning monarch of the United Kingdom has been a patron ever since.
+Its first commandant was Major General Henry Tyndall, CB, ex 2nd Punjab Infantry, and its first home was Fort Wallington near Fareham.
+Florence Nightingale advised the school on the recruitment of its matrons in the 1880s and 1890s.

 Gordon's began as a home for underprivileged boys, but it quickly became a boys' boarding school.
 In 1888, the Gordon Foundation was established as an independent charitable trust to administer the school.
 In 1990, the first girls were admitted.
-It converted from being a voluntary aided school to an academy 1 January 2013.
+It converted from being a voluntary aided school to an academy on 1 January 2013.

+Until 1991, the school had a collection of artefacts relating to General Gordon.
+These were transferred to the National Army Museum.